TrellixVulnTeam/swahilipython_SCMU/Doc/library/pkgutil.rst

    placement on :data:`sys.meta_path`.

    .. deprecated:: 3.3
-      This emulation is no longer needed, as the standard import mechanism is now fully :pep:`302` compliant and available in :mod:`importlib`.
+      This emulation is no longer needed, as the standard agiza mechanism is now fully :pep:`302` compliant and available in :mod:`importlib`.

 .. class:: ImpLoader(fullname, file, filename, etc)

-   :term:`Loader` that wraps Python's "classic" import algorithm.
+   :term:`Loader` that wraps Python's "classic" agiza algorithm.

    .. deprecated:: 3.3
-      This emulation is no longer needed, as the standard import mechanism is now fully :pep:`302` compliant and available in :mod:`importlib`.
+      This emulation is no longer needed, as the standard agiza mechanism is now fully :pep:`302` compliant and available in :mod:`importlib`.